sfogo/rest-ways/flask/README.md

   * `DEMO_DB_NAME`
   * `DEMO_DB_USERNAME`
   * `DEMO_DB_PASSWORD`
-* Run with
+* Run (_within or without virtual environment depending on how you install Flask and database python libraries_).
 `./app.py`
 ` * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`
 * CTRL+C to shutdown Flask.
-You can also exit the virtual environment with `deactivate` (shell prompt goes back to normal).
+You can exit the virtual environment with `deactivate` (shell prompt goes back to normal).
 * Default port is`5000` but you can set a different value with environment variable `DEMO_REST_PORT`.